 - Nebraska was once known as the Great American Desert.

 - The 911 emergency system, now used across the country, was first developed and used in Lincoln.

 - The University of Nebraska-Lincoln has the largest weight room in the United States that covers 3/4 of an acre.

-- Elephant Hall, a Lincoln museum, has the world's largest collection of elephant skeletons.
+- Elephant Hall, a Lincoln museum, has the world's most extensive collection of elephant skeletons.

-- In 2014, the American Lung Association ranked the Lincoln-Beatrice area has being among the Cleanest U.S. Cities for Ozone Air Pollution.
+- In 2014, the American Lung Association ranked the Lincoln-Beatrice area as being among the Cleanest U.S. Cities for Ozone Air Pollution.

 - Arbor Day got its start in Nebraska in 1872 when J. Sterling Morton proposed a holiday to promote planting trees in the state.
 About 1 million trees were planted on the first Arbor Day, and 45 other states had adopted the holiday by 1920.

 According to the most recent ACS, the racial composition of Lincoln was:

 - Two or more races: 3.64%